 Before you add an existing Elastic Compute Service (ECS) instance that is deployed in a virtual private cloud (VPC), make sure that an elastic IP address (EIP) is associated with the ECS instance, or a NAT gateway is created for the VPC.
 In addition, you must make sure that the node can access the Internet.
 Otherwise, you may fail to add the ECS instance.

 - A Windows node pool supports the following operating systems: Windows Server 2019 and Windows Server Core, 1909.

 - In the left-side navigation pane, click Clusters.

-- In the left-side navigation pane, click Node Pools.
+- In the left-side navigation pane of the details page, click Node Pools.

-- Node Label: Attach labels to nodes in the node pool.
+- Node Label: Add labels to the nodes in the node pool.

-- ECS Label: Attach labels to the Elastic Compute Service (ECS) instances.
+- ECS Label: Add labels to the Elastic Compute Service (ECS) instances.

 - Click Confirm Order.
 On the Node Pools page, if the state of the node pool is Initializing, it indicates that the node pool is being created.
 After the node pool is created, the state of the node pool changes to Active.